wasabifx/wasabi/README.md

 with the corresponding defaults.
 Obviously you should only have one default.

 ## Auto Options Support ##
-Wasabi can automatically respond to OPTIONS for a specific path.
+Wasabi can automatically respond to OPTIONS for a specific requestedPath.
 You can enable this in multiple ways:

 * Via AppConfiguration.enableAutoOptions
 * Programatically using server.enableAutoOptions - same as above